SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## <a name="tenant-policies"></a> Configuring the tenant policies

 A tenant policy is a set of settings that control tenant options and tenant retention rules.
-Afterwards these options and rules can be used during tenant creation.
+These options and rules can be used during tenant creation.
 When creating multiple tenants with the same options or retention rules, you can save work by creating a tenant policy and using it for each tenant.

 ![Tenant policy](/guides/users-guide/tenantpolicy.png)

-> Please note that the options and rules are copied into the tenant.
+> **Info**: The options and rules are copied into the tenant.
 Editing the policy has no effect on tenants that have already been created.

 ![Add new policy](/guides/users-guide/addpolicy.png)